-Product diversification - The Group is the only Italian manufacturing company in the designer furniture and home decoration industry capable of offering consumers carefully developed, coordinated living rooms through its "Total Look" offer.
+Product diversification - The Group believes that it is the Italian manufacturing company in the designer furniture and home decoration industry most capable of offering consumers carefully developed, coordinated living rooms at competitive prices through its "Total Look" offer.
 The Total Look offer is conceived in accordance with the latest trends in design, materials and colors, and includes high quality sofas, furnishings and accessories, all of which are developed in -house and presented in harmonic and personalized solutions.
 The Group has taken a number of steps to broaden its product lines, including the development of new models, such as modular and motion frames, and the introduction of new materials and colors, including exclusive fabrics and microfibers.
 See "- Products."

 In addition to its microfibers collection, the Group has also launched Alcantara ® Elegance, an exclusive covering produced for the Natuzzi Group by Alcantara S.p.A..
 In order to add to its already vast offerings in upholstered furniture, the Group has begun to invest in its furnishings and accessories offerings.
-In 2006, the Group specifically focused on the wall units that complete the living room environment offering.
+Beginning in 2006, the Group has further widened its collection of accessories by introducing wall units, thus completing its living room environment offering.
 The Group believes that expanding its Total Look offerings will strengthen its relationships with the world's leading distribution chains, which are interested in offering branded packages.
 The Group has invested in Natuzzi Style Center in Santeramo, Italy, to serve as a creative hub for the Group's design activities.